This picture is taken from the top of the cellar at LCHB - (Copyright Izak Litwar)

 LCHB 2018 98+p

 Tasted three times - last time in December 2020.
 Consistent notes.
 Ridiculously sublime.
 It combines perfect power and elegance with riveting richness, complexity, and length: grilled bacon and cigar box.
-There's more Cabernet Sauvignon in the blend (34%); usually, there's 20%.
-Less Merlot, 29% (usually 41%), but Cabernet Franc is about the same, 37% versus 39%.
+There is more Cabernet Sauvignon in the blend (34%); usually, it's 20%.
+Less Merlot, at 29% (usually 41%), but Cabernet Franc remains about the same, at 37% versus 39%.
 13.75% alcohol, 75% new oak, 16% wooden vats, 9% terracotta amphoras, and 50% whole bunches used in vinification.
 It is the best vintage Guillaume Pouthier has ever produced at LCHB!

 LCHB 2017 95-96p

 Tasted three times - last time in October 2019.
 Consistent notes.
-This property didn't experience frost in April 2017 as the vineyard is well sheltered, and the temperature here is always 2-3 degrees higher than in the country.
-41% Cabernet Franc, 30% Merlot and 29% Cabernet Sauvignon.
-It's a stellar, very aromatic, fruity wine with a silky texture, elegance, and fruity finish.
+This property didn't experience frost in April 2017, as the vineyard is well sheltered, and the temperature here is always 2-3 degrees higher than in the other vineyards in the Bordeaux area.
+41% Cabernet Franc, 30% Merlot, and 29% Cabernet Sauvignon.
+It's a stellar, aromatic, and fruity wine with a silky texture, elegance, and a fruity finish.
 It's a real heartbreaker wine.
-Here, 40% of whole bunches were going into barrels.
-75% new oak, 15% two years old foudres, and 10% amphoras were used for aging.
+Here, 40% of the whole bunches were going into barrels.
+75% new oak, 15% two-year-old foudres, and 10% amphoras were used for aging.

 LCHB 2016 96+p